What is an Environmental Economist?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Senior Economist

 - Natural Resource Economist

-In the United States, there were 21,300 jobs for Environmental Economist in 2016.
+There were about 21,300 jobs for Environmental Economist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Environmental Economist by 2026.
-There will be an estimated 1,600 positions for Environmental Economist per year.
+The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Environmental Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.